 Exploring Utah with the family: Pete, me, Whitney and AT

-In third grade I started carrying a notebook everywhere and writing stories, planning to be a writer someday.
+In third grade I carried a notebook everywhere and wrote stories, planning to be a writer someday.
 None of those early collections survived my family’s frequent moves.
 The first story I recall writing was about a little girl moving and unpacking in her new home.
 She was excited about her new neighborhood and had a lot of futuristic, clear-plastic furniture that she could assemble by herself.
-The grownups were absent, so the Peanuts gang was clearly an early influence.

 I went to Fresno High School, Fresno City College and CSU Fresno.
 I’ve lived in California, Massachusetts and Singapore and the Boston suburbs.
 And Spain, if you count six weeks in 1992 as ‘living’ (which I did, spending every day pretending to be en expat in Seville despite speaking only enough Spanish to confuse).
 Now I’m in Park City, Utah, with my family, dog, to-do lists, chores and notebooks.
 This is a notebook of sorts.